Spring family: History

-Over following generations, the Springs firmly established themselves as nobility in Suffolk.
+Over following generations, the Springs firmly established themselves as gentry in Suffolk.
 This was partly facilitated through a series of advantageous marriages to powerful local families, such as the Waldegraves, Jermyns and de Veres.
 Additionally, successive generations of the family held public office, representing Suffolk in the House of Commons and occupying the role of High Sheriff of Suffolk.
 Despite being relations of the Yorkist George Plantagenet, 1st Duke of Clarence, the Springs were supporters of the House of Lancaster throughout the Wars of the Roses, reflected by the grant of arms to the family by Henry VI.
 Sir John Spring (d.1549) was knighted by Henry VII and aided the dukes of Norfolk and Suffolk in suppressing the Lavenham revolt of 1525.
 His son, Sir William, became High Sheriff of Suffolk in 1578 having served as MP for Suffolk and was knighted by Elizabeth I. His grandson was knighted by James I, also serving as MP and High Sheriff of Suffolk.
 During this period, the Springs were committed Puritans and under their patronage Cockfield became a centre for Puritan thought and activity.

 On 11 August 1641, Sir William Spring was created a baronet, of Pakenham in the County of Suffolk, in the Baronetage of England by King Charles I, in an attempt by the king to win the favour of Parliamentarian gentry families in the lead up to the Civil War.
 He was High Sheriff of Suffolk and later served as MP for Bury St Edmunds and Suffolk, and was an active recruiter for the Parliamentarian army during the war.
 Following the Restoration of the monarchy in 1660, the family was issued with a pardon for their actions against the king.
 Sir William's son, the second baronet, was also the MP for Suffolk and one of the earliest members to be designated a Whig.
 The family title became dormant on the death of the sixth baronet in 1769.